pzaino/thecrowler/doc/api/email-sources.md

 the HTTP status and `error_code`, not exact string matching.
 Request diagnostics are redacted before being returned, but clients must still avoid sending secrets in source payloads.

+## Listener ownership and scaled engine dispatch

+Provider listeners are process-wide lifecycle owners, not crawler-worker tasks.
+When multiple `events` replicas are deployed, only the replica selected by `events.master_events_manager` starts email listeners.
+Clone Events Managers continue to serve the Events API but do not open duplicate provider sessions.

+A listener notification does not broadcast work to crawler engines and does not select an engine itself.
+For an idle source, it changes the existing source status to `pending`.
+The normal `update_sources` claim function then selects and changes that source to `processing` in the same transaction.
+Its `FOR UPDATE SKIP LOCKED` row locking ensures exactly one engine replica receives it.
+Repeated notifications for an already-pending source naturally coalesce through the existing status.

+A notification never changes a `processing` source back to `pending`, because that would make an actively owned source eligible for a second engine.
+Such a notification is only an advisory hint: the active reconciliation may already discover the change, and the configured reconciliation polling remains the safety net for a change that races with the end of the active run.
+Durable mail checkpoints, rather than notification payloads, remain authoritative.

+IMAP listener mode uses an IDLE session for each included mailbox.
+Gmail and Microsoft Graph sources currently use the configured reconciliation poll interval on the master listener owner as their safety-net trigger; externally reachable push/webhook ingress and subscription renewal remain separate provider integration work.